Adeshina-Elijah-Olaoluwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 1 confused smiley task
+The task that prints the password dir